Kalium/Snakepit/README.md

 # Snakepit

+Snakepit is a docker-enabled framework for analysis and triage of binaries in a networked environment.
+It's designed for the easy addition of whatever tools you want to use.
+There's an example called "fileLength" demonstrating analysis.

 Notes:
 * No oletools in viper.
 Not a big loss here.
 * At this point you'll have to run the ragpicker container manually.
 I suggest mounting a volume and feeding it directories.
 If you look at ragpicker/Dockerfile, you'll see an example of this.